a-cpu-a/slu/README.md

 ## Features

-Builtin support for transpilation (lua, hopefully: js, llvm ir, java bytecode, ...)
+Builtin support for transpilation (todo: maybe make a mlir dialect for each?) (lua, hopefully: js, jvm bytecode, ...)
 Types as values (no generics, just functions: `Vec(u8)`)
 Safety checking
 Borrow checking (hopefuly easy to understand with lifetimes being just variable names: `&/var1/var2 T`)
 Structural and nominal types
+Trait, impl pattern
-Ranged integers `const u8 = 0..0xFF`, currently out of range stuff is (planned to be) handled at runtime, unless they dont overlap
+Ranged integers `const u8 = 0..0xFF`, currently out of range stuff is (planned to be) a warning + handled at runtime, unless the ranges dont overlap, then it would be a error
-Builtin result type `throw MyErr{"oh no"}`
+Builtin support for a result type `throw MyErr{"oh no"}`
-Compile-time code execution (Must be safe to execute. might output ur personal files tho... maybe?)
+Compile-time code execution (todo: sandbox it to make it safe & deterministic: mlir->wasm?)

 [Spec is located here](/spec/)